 I first tasted escarole (also called curly endive) when I was backpacking around Italy in the late ’80s and stayed with a family in Campania; my hostess showed me how to cook it with pine nuts and raisins.
 In Naples it’s often cooked with garlic, anchovies, capers and olives as a filling for a pie called pizza di scarola; I like it as a simple escarole frittata.
-Escarole is often sold in bunches of 2 heads, which is enough for this dish; separate the small pale leaves for a salad (such as my duck & orange salad) and wash them all thoroughly as they’re usually quite gritty.
+Escarole is often sold in bunches of 2 heads, which is enough for this dish; separate the small pale leaves for a salad (such as the salade Lyonnaise in the below video) and wash them all thoroughly as they’re usually quite gritty.
 Frittata is a close cousin to Spanish tortilla, so with this dish I was inspired to try Bodegas Cota45 UBE de Uberrima Carrascal from Sanlucar de Barrameda.
-Made from three different types of palomino, it’s basically an unfortified Manzanilla, right down to the dry chalkiness and slight hint of salt – and it was a great match.
+Made from three different types of palomino, it’s basically an unfortified Manzanilla, right down to the dry chalkiness and slight hint of salt – and it’s a great match.